 Innovative thinking and interdisciplinary scientific approach are the main drivers behind these goals, which are reinforced by the students’ early involvement in scientific activities through the university’s talent support programs and PhD schools.
 Researchers of the 21st century do not work isolated but are engaged in activities arching over disciplines and interlocking with industry partners.
 Therefore, Semmelweis University encourages the involvement of entrepreneurs, investors, inventors and educational institutions to actively participate in joint educational and research projects.

 Ensuring the seamless and efficient operation of RDI activities across diverse fields and sectors, it is necessary to have a strong support system.
 It helps our researchers increase their focus on science and innovation by providing professional support in planning clinical trials, having access to biobanks of tissue samples, getting assistance in the protection of intellectual property, submitting ethics permits and research financing.
-The Clinical Research Coordinating Center harmonizes background activities related to clinical trials; the Center for Translational Medicine helps increase the quality and quantity of clinical trials by channeling the generated knowledge directly to PhD training and patient care; the Laboratory Animal Science Coordination Center provides researchers with assistance in animal testing in line with modern ethical and professional requirements; the RDI Business Development Center harmonizes market sales of RDI products and services created at the university.
+The Office for Clinical Research Coordinating Center harmonizes background activities related to clinical trials; the Center for Translational Medicine helps increase the quality and quantity of clinical trials by channeling the generated knowledge directly to PhD training and patient care; the Laboratory Animal Science Coordination Center provides researchers with assistance in animal testing in line with modern ethical and professional requirements; the Centre of Science & Innovation Vice-rector and Business Development harmonizes market sales of RDI products and services created at the university.

 The RDI support system also provides a strong foundation for Semmelweis University’s plan to set up a Health Industry-Biotechnology Science Park further improving scientific performance across multiple disciplines.
 Bringing scientific research and health industry under one umbrella will give new momentum to research in bionics, medical technology and pharmaceutical developments, enabling the transformation of scientific knowledge into relevant and beneficial innovation.
 By sealing partnership with Hungarian and international industry players, Science Park will also enable joint courses with industry partners to provide hands-on education encouraging the students’ commitment to science early on.